akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 lastOption
 ^^^^^^^^^^
-Materialize a ``Future[Option[T]]`` which completes with the last value emitted wrapped in an optional when the stream completes. if the stream completes with no elements the future is completed with an empty optional.
+Materialize a ``CompletionStage<Optional<T>>`` which completes with the last value emitted wrapped in an optional when the stream completes. if the stream completes with no elements the ``CompletionStage`` is completed with an empty optional.

 *cancels* never